birddevelper/django-query-to-table/README.md

 The package contains one function named "generateFromSql" accepting 12 arguments :

-* cursor : db cursor
+* cursor : DB cursor
 * title : The title of the report that will be shown on top of table
 * sqltext : The sql select query to retrieve data
 * footerCols : A list of columns name that you want to have Sum of values on footer .
 Example : ['amount','price']